lukasoppermann/davinci-resolve/readme.md

 4. Rename the zip archive to the name of the Template e.g. `Simple Title` and change the extension to `.drfx`
 5. You can now install the bundle by simple double-clicking it

+# Audio

+## Voice
+Always use mono sound for spoken audio as most microphones record in mono.
+Otherwise the sound is panned to one side.

 # Sources
 - [Blackmagic Fusion Simple Expressions-Cookbook + Tutorial](https://noahhaehnel.com/blog/fusion-simple-expressions-cookbook/3/#Get_Maximum_or_Minimum_of_different_values)
 - [lua.org](https://www.lua.org)